bendows/atmega328p-pu/README.md

 To turn the Nano into a programmer burn the "ArduinoISP" sketch to it under "file"->"examples"->"ArduinoISP" in the Arduino IDE

-If you are using the Arduino 1.0 or later IDE you need to change the delay value of the heartbeat.
-Find
+// If you are using the Arduino 1.0 or later IDE you need to change the delay value of the heartbeat:
+// Find:
+//
 // this provides a heartbeat on pin 9, so you can tell the software is running. uint8_t hbval=128;
 int8_t hbdelta=8;